brucemack/kc1fsz-rc1/README.md

 systems will be integrated.
 Reverse-engineering of the D-Star/DMR protocols will also enable direct integration of those modes at some point.

-Much of the hardware used in traditional analog repeater designs (analog cross-point switches, FPGAs, custom DTMF/CTCSS tone detection chips, digital voice CODECs, voice delay modules, M7716 noise squelch ICs, etc.) will not be necessary if these functions can be performed in software.
+Much of the hardware used in traditional analog repeater controller designs
+(analog cross-point switches, FPGAs, custom DTMF/CTCSS tone detection chips, digital voice CODECs, voice delay modules, M7716 noise squelch ICs, etc.) will not be necessary if these functions can be performed in software.